w8s-class/CS1520-Class-Information/docs/presentations/javascript/js.md

 	* *Unlike Java, this attribute is mutable*
 * In Javascript it does not necessarily represent the number of items or even memory locations in the array
 * Actual memory allocation is dynamic and occurs when necessary
-* An array with length = 1000 may in fact only have memory allocated for only 5 elements
+* An array with length = 1000 may in fact only have memory allocated for 5 elements
 * When accessed, empty elements are `undefined`

 -###-